 Novant Health, along with the American Society for Breast Surgeons and the American College of Radiology, recommends women start getting their annual mammograms at 40.

-For those who have a family history of breast cancer, Gentile recommends the woman come in 10 years younger than the earliest onset of breast cancer in the family.
+For those who have a family history of breast cancer, doctors recommend beginning mammograms 10 years younger than the earliest onset of breast cancer in the family.
 For example, if a woman has a family member who got breast cancer at 45 years old, it would be recommended to start annual mammograms at age 35.